gintool/gin/README.md

 ## Full Example with a Maven Project

 We will now try cloning, profiling, and sampling for a project taken from GitHub: spatial4j.
-This example is intended to run with Java 8, so please use Gin version 2.1.
+This example is intended to run with Java 8, so please use Gin version 2.1 (check out tag v2.1).
+Until we have a chance to update this tutorial, please try substituting spatial4j with jCodec [https://github.com/jcodec/jcodec] - it is longer running but does work under Java 17.

 First, move into the examples directory for working, and clone the project.